 AIG Global Assistance Services is NOT health insurance.
 It provides services that are not covered under most health insurance policies.
 More information on the program is available on our AIG Global Assistance Services page.

 My child purchased a health insurance policy for students studying abroad.
 It includes medical evacuation and repatriation services, the same services as AIG Global Assistance Services.
 Can my child get a refund for the KU required AIG Global Assistance Services policy?

 NO. KU Study Abroad participants are covered under a group policy.
-AIG Global Assistance Services alerts the KU OSA when services are requested.
+AIG Global Assistance Services alerts KU Study Abroad & Global Engagement when services are requested.
 It is critical for KU to ensure that all participants are on the group policy, whether or not it duplicates personal coverage.